 In exceptionally rare cases, even if used correctly, peroxide can cause a type of brain inflammation that produces loss of motor control and even collapse.
 This is another reason why it’s important to stay by your pet’s side if you do administer hydrogen peroxide in any amount.
 Even better, be on the phone with a veterinary professional, too.

 Whether to induce throwing up also depends on what your dog ingested.
-If he swallowed some kind of chemical or medication, vomiting could cause severe harm.
+If they swallowed some kind of chemical or medication, vomiting could cause severe harm.
 The same can be said for sharp or textured objects, as stomach or throat obstruction can be fatal.
 In addition, it isn’t recommended to force your pet to vomit if they have the following conditions or symptoms:

 - Serious lethargy